-Using methodology developed by the nonpartisan Congressional Budget Office, a \$15 minimum wage and tipped wage increase is estimated to have the following negative impacts on employment:
+Using methodology developed by the nonpartisan Congressional Budget Office, a \$17 federal minimum wage is estimated to have the following negative impacts on employment:

-- Pennsylvania can expect to lose over 85,779 jobs.
-Sixty-four percent of job losses will be among women, and 70% will be lost among 16-24 year olds. - The restaurant and bar industry will account for roughly half of all job losses. - Tipped employees will account for 31,923 of all jobs lost.
-This means by 2026, roughly 1 in 4 tipped employees in Pennsylvania will lose their jobs.
+- The nation can expect to lose over 1.2 million jobs.
+Sixty-two percent of job losses will be among women, and 63% percent will be lost among 16-24 year olds. - The restaurant and bar industry will account for 40% of total job losses, and a quarter of these will be jobs held by tipped workers. - Adding federal tip credit elimination to a \$17 minimum wage, raising the current tipped minimum wage by 700%, would kill an additional 447,000 jobs, bringing total job loss to 1.65 million jobs.